ml6team/fondant/docs/architecture.md

       specifications mainly include the component image location, arguments, columns it consumes and produces.
     * `manifest.py` Describes dataset content, facilitating reference passing between components.
-      It evolves during pipeline execution and aids static evaluation.
+      It evolves during a dataset materialization and aids static evaluation.
     * `schema.py`  Defines the Type class, used for dataset data type definition.
     * `/schema` Directory Containing JSON schema specifications for the component spec and manifest.